noele2/Web-Server/README.md

 Utilizing, this tool the server side code was absconded into a multi-threaded function so that each new socket was only writing back to a client based on the thread pool availability and the task queue.

+The thread pool basically assigned each new socket to the next available thread pool at a particular index which was kept track by a dynamic mapping sequence.
+Once the thread was in play, modifying the client response, it was locked basically implementing the mutex architecture from scratch, causing the scheduler to assign a different available thread.

+Every certain iterations and after a certain time period, all the threads were joined to output their results to the client and then free them for the next request.

+This optimized architecture allowed for the increased efficiency of concurrent multi-threaded HTTP web server in C which allowed multiple client to access the server from the browser after simply compiling

+    gcc -o server server.c
+    ./server

+and navigating to the *localhost:8080/index.html* link on many windows as the server is now concurrently running.

+## Conclusion

+Overall, both Rust and C were able to implement a multi-threaded HTTP Web Server efficiently.
+However, both languages had their separate advantages.
+Rust proved to work very well for concurrent processes, especially for TCP channels by quickly shutting down and starting the TCP listeners.
+However, implemented thread pool within Rust while efficient and safe resulted in an extensive amount of coding framework.
+On the other hand, while C is not built for web server programming, the POSIX thread usage was much simpler than Rust's and was able to implemented for different tasks much faster.

+At the end, utilizing and implementing http commands, POSIX threading in a concurrent model proved to be faster in Rust.
+In fact, additional scaling performance and tests deployed in the pipeline showed much faster processing times for the Rust implementation.